LuisMit/Trading_Strategies/README.md

 ## Approach
 ### 1. Set-up
-- All relevant packgages are loaded and if necessary installed.
+- All relevant packages are loaded and if necessary installed.
 - The time period for which the financial data is imported and analysed is selected.

 ### 2. Data Import